How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 Can you prepare for TEF or TCF Canada in 30 days?

-Yes, you can prepare for TEF Canada or TCF Canada in 30 days if you already have an intermediate French foundation and follow a structured plan.
-Most candidates need 4 to 8 weeks to improve by one CLB level.
-Start with a placement test, drill your weakest sections in Weeks 1-2, switch to timed practice in Week 3, then run full mock exams in Week 4.
+Yes, 30 focused days is enough to gain meaningful ground if you already have an intermediate French base.
+Reaching CLB 7 in all four skills adds 25 CRS points, and with English at CLB 5+ the bilingual bonus rises to 50 (IRCC, 2026).
+Start with a placement test, drill weak sections in Weeks 1-2, switch to timed practice in Week 3, then run full mock exams in Week 4.

 Key Takeaways